Connections Between Members of a Social Network as Related Nodes

 Helping people fall in love, easier searching in social networks, and storing XML are the subjects of some newly published documents at the US Patent and Trademark office assigned to Yahoo!

-Yesterday, a patent on preprocessing some of the connections between members of a social network was granted for Yahoo!
+Yesterday, a patent on preprocessing some of the connections between members of a social network as related nodes was granted for Yahoo!

 Method and system for finding related nodes in a social network